exlskills/course-java-ap/06_Arrays/00_One Dimensional Arrays/01_1D Array Length/03_Code Input.prob.md

 >>Complete the method <code>commonStartEnd</code> so that it satisfies the following condition:
-Return true if both arrays have the same first element or the same last element</p>
+Return true if both arrays have the same first element or the same last element
 <p>Assume that the length of the array is greater than or equal to 1.
 Use <code>array.length</code> when writing your response.
 For example: